hbctraining/variant_analysis/lessons/08_variant_filtering.md

 <hr />
 </details>

 In order **to remove the LCRs from the VCF file, we will once again be using `SnpSift`**.
-As we mentioned earlier, we will be discussing `SnpSift` at length in the [variant prioritization lesson](10_variant_prioritization.md), but for now were are going to focus on using the `intervals` command build into `SnpSift`.
+As we mentioned earlier, we will be discussing `SnpSift` at length in the [Variant Prioritization lesson](10_variant_prioritization.md), but for now were are going to focus on using the `intervals` command built into `SnpSift`.
 Let's go back to our scripts directory and edit our variant filtering script.

 Add the `filter` command from `SnpSift` to our `sbatch` script in order remove all sites that overlap with the BED file: